-- Signature page (requires signature and notary) - Rider B (requires signature) - Exhibit 1: Workforce Eligibility Affidavit (check one box, requires signature and notary) - Exhibit 2: Certification Regarding Debarment, Suspension, Ineligibility and Voluntary Exclusion (requires signature) - Exhibit 3: ESG Program Certifications (requires signature)
+- Signature page (requires signature and notary) - Rider B (requires signature) - Rider C (if applicable) - Exhibit 1: Workforce Eligibility Affidavit (check one box, requires signature and notary) - Exhibit 2: Certification Regarding Debarment, Suspension, Ineligibility and Voluntary Exclusion (requires signature) - Exhibit 3: ESG Program Certifications (requires signature)

 All signatures must be original and by an authorized signatory as designated in the MHDC-101 Authorized Signature Card.
 The entire original signed, notarized agreement must be returned to MHDC to be considered complete.
 If any pages of the grant agreement are missing, the grant agreement will be considered incomplete.
-Failure to submit a fully complete, properly executed grant agreement before December 1, 2023 can result in recapture of the grant.
+Failure to submit a fully complete, properly executed grant agreement before November 15, 2024 can result in recapture of the grant.